zoelounge/solanaBootcamp/README.md

-Please se the master branch
+Please go to the master branch, thanks